General Information and Program Changes

 Street lighting may qualify for the L2 incentive.
 Contact email@example.com to verify if your project qualifies.

 The preliminary application must be submitted before the project is complete.
-We recommend submitting the preliminary application early in the design phase, as it is a great opportunity to create a dialogue between Idaho Power and the design team.
+We recommend submitting the preliminary application early in the design phase, to create a dialogue between Idaho Power and the design team.
 This helps ensure all parties are familiar with the program offerings and requirements.

 The final application and supporting documentation must be submitted within 90 days after the project is complete.
 Project completion is defined as the time an occupancy permit is attained or when all major construction is complete.

 Design performance details (cut sheets) and equipment cost invoices for each measure are required.

 Incentives are awarded on a per-project basis to assist in offsetting capital expenses for more efficient lighting, HVAC, building shell, controls, appliances and equipment, refrigeration and compressed air equipment in commercial or industrial construction projects.
 There is no incentive cap.

 Idaho Power will provide you with a check after the work is completed and your final application for incentive payment is reviewed and approved.
 Idaho Power reserves the right to request additional details and/or inspect any project prior to issuing the incentive payment.